proxmox/proxmox-backup/docs/user-management.rst

 Access Control
 --------------

-By default new users and API tokens do not have any permission.
+By default, new users and API tokens do not have any permissions.
 Instead you need to specify what is allowed and what is not.
-You can do this by assigning roles to users/tokens on specific objects like datastores or remotes.
+You can do this by assigning roles to users/tokens on specific objects, like datastores or remotes.
 The following roles exist:

 **NoAccess**